Bob Delsing, Hemingford, NE

 Von Johnson, Cambridge, NE

-Von was appointed for a second term in July of 2010 to represent District #5 on the Nebraska Wheat Board.
+Von was appointed for his second full term in 2015 to represent District #5 on the Nebraska Wheat Board.

 Von and his wife Becky live and farm in Furnas County.
 They raise corn and alfalfa along with certified wheat and soybeans.
 He is a member of the Nebraska Wheat Growers Association, the United Methodist Church, the Cambridge Lions Club, and the Nebraska Crop Improvement Association.